-Scanning the brain: Scientists examine the impact of fMRI over the past 20 yearsJanuary 16th, 2013 in Neuroscience /
+Scanning the brain: Scientists examine the impact of fMRI over the past 20 yearsJanuary 16, 2013 in Medicine & Health / Neuroscience

 Understanding the human brain is one of the greatest scientific quests of all time, but the available methods have been very limited until recently.
 The development of functional magnetic resonance imaging (fMRI)—a tool used to gauge real-time brain activity by measuring changes in blood flow—opened up an exciting new landscape for exploration.